-The Woman’s National Committee for Law Enforcement was a federation of Protestant women’s organizations.
+The Woman’s National Committee for Law Enforcement (WNCLE) was a federation of Protestant women’s groups.
 It formed in 1922 to promote more vigorous enforcement of Prohibition laws.
 Organized at both the national and state levels, it claimed membership of twelve million women by 1932.

 Note that it is often spelled the Women’s National Committee for Law Enforcement.
 Even in some of its own documents!

 Lucy Peabody & the Woman’s National Committee for Law Enforcement

 National chair Lucy Peabody (Mrs. Henry Peabody) said that opposition to National Prohibition was rebellion.
 She said it was the fourth rebellion against the US constitution since the founding of the nation.
 She strongly believed that government could suppress opposition.
 Thus, the country could save National Prohibition.

 WNCLE adamantly opposed “any tampering with this momentous reform [of Prohibition], and they used their time-honored tactics of exhortation and statistics, mingling their ideas with religious sentiment in a setting of luncheons and social hours to achieve this end.”1